 - Click apply and ok,

-- Let’s try the keystroke combination check the webpage opened.
+- Let’s try the keystroke combination check the webpage is opened.

 Remap Keyboard in Windows 10